 By: Dr. David Shoots

+(Table of Contents)

+Introduction

 We all can say that we live in a tough world today as Christians.
 It is so easy to get caught up with the world, politics, world this and world that.
 We have everyday life things that we have to deal with, such as relationships, walking the right way with God, being a good witness, and dealing with anxiety and depression just like almost everyone else (except the walking with God thing, as that’s only for Christians).
 The Power of the gospel is the simplicity of the gospel.
 It is the simple things that are so powerful: Pray, study your word, accept the death, burial, and resurrection of Jesus, love God, and love your neighbor as yourself.

 I came across this story of Joshua in Zechariah.
 It was intriguing how the story depicts Joshua as a man who is dirty, muddy, unclean, being lied about, talked about, and put down by the enemy as he is presented before the Throne.
 I was amazed by the words of the Father for this man to be set free even though he was guilty.
 He was given things that he did not purchase, a place he did not build, and a relationship that he was not even close to being qualified to be in.
 Yet he was presented as dirty but made clean.
 This is salvation.
 This is the wonderful hope of all saints of God.
-In a very real way, We are Joshua.
+In a very real way, we are Joshua.
 We are unclean, dirty, guilty, unruly, troublemakers, unfit, and just plain unworthy.
 I remember the hymn of “Love Lifted Me”.
 The first verse goes:

 I was sinking deep in sin